reichaves/web_scraping_tutorial_python/README.md

 I used Python 3.6.1

-I created a virtual environment with the Command Prompt using these [tips](https://garoa.net.br/wiki/Python/Virtual Environment) .
+I created a virtual environment with the Command Prompt using these [tips](https://garoa.net.br/wiki/Python/Ambiente_Virtual).
 Thank you!

 I installed these libraries:
 pip install beautifulsoup4